 Best attractions in Birmingham

-Resplendent yet accessible, the Symphony Hall is the model of a perfect modern concert space—and it’s likely the 370,00 people who collectively attend around 320 events there each year agree.
+Resplendent yet accessible, the Symphony Hall is the model of a perfect modern concert space – and it’s likely the hundreds of thousands who attend around 320 events there each year agree.
 If you are only in Brum for the day, try to catch one of the CBSO’s relaxing lunchtime concerts or, for demonstrations and to gain backstage access, join one of the hall’s monthly tours, available through the THSH Box Office.

 For the best views of Brum’s very own chocolate factory, arrive by train (13 minutes from New Street) and take a deep breath.
 During our favourite part of the factory’s chocolate production cycle, a sweet haze envelopes the red-brick, old-world Bournville village.
 Designed and built for the workers of what was the centre of England’s chocolate empire, it is the main subject of Cadbury World.

 Forget everything you thought you knew about municipal libraries.
 Well, not quite everything – you can expect a whole heap of books.
 But forget everything else.
 Once you’ve decided whether you are a lover or a hater of the Library of Birmingham’s angular exterior, dive in.
 Take the elevator straight up to the Skyline Viewpoint, which presides over the city from 51 metres above street level and offers those in the know unrivalled panoramic views (the very best of which are at dusk).

 Since its major refurbishment a few years back, Mailbox offers even more entertainment than ever for those who like to shop, drink and play.
 On the retail side, Harvey Nichols is joined by Emporio Armani in a fashion strut-off of monumental proportions, and shoes and handbags abound at the Mailbox’s flagship fashion icons.